pepperpepperpepper/grunt-sphinx/README.md

 # grunt-sphinx

-> Start your sphinx server from grunt
+> Start your sphinx search server from grunt

 ## Getting Started
 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: